maaxkimm/codechat/README.md

 # Basic Data Flow

 In simplified terms:
-React.js i.e. front-end --> sends a request to fetch all chats from our DB (GET i.e. /api/chat) to the web framework i.e. Express.js --> sends to Node.js i.e. the web server --> uses mongoose to connect to MongoDB and makes a query to the DB, which compiles the query and sends the query back to the Node.js i.e. web server --> Express.js i.e. web framework --> sent back to React.js in form of JSON
+React.js i.e. front-end &rarr; sends a request to fetch all chats from our DB (GET i.e. /api/chat) to the web framework i.e. Express.js &rarr; sends to Node.js i.e. the web server &rarr; uses mongoose to connect to MongoDB and makes a query to the DB, which compiles the query and sends the query back to the Node.js i.e. web server &rarr; Express.js i.e. web framework &rarr; sent back to React.js in form of JSON

-# Small Note
+# Important Note

+Current Features:

+- Chatting in real-time: one-on-one and group chats, login and signup with name, email, picture, search users, create chat and group chats, view profile and view other users' profiles

-WIP: compiling and appending chat history to get runnable code
+WIP: compiling and appending chat history to get runnable code, creating toast to display code snippet ideas, etc.

 # Run Locally